daizeyi0109/Smart-phone-apps-development---Group-Project/README.md

 Easy Rent App is a mobile application designed to help renters easily find suitable housing information.
 Built using React Native and AWS Amplify, this application leverages GraphQL API and Google Maps Platform to provide users with an efficient and user-friendly experience.

 And this is the HKU CompSc COMP7506 Smart phone apps development  - Group Project

+(Group 30, Dai Zeyi / Feng Zihao)

-## Version
+## Usage

 Version 1.0